Packet Capture Files

 Netify DPI - Packet Capture Files

-You can run the Netify Agent (netifyd) on packet capture files.
-This can be used for batch processing network data, testing Netify-aware tools, development environments, and more.
-If you haven't already done so, please start with the getting started introduction.
+Most Netify Agent deployments are configured to capture live network traffic from network interfaces.
+However, you can also run the Netify Agent (netifyd) on packet capture files.
+Capture mode can be used for batch processing network data, testing Netify-aware tools, development environments, and more.

 Capturing Network Traffic

 Use the tcpdump tool to capture network traffic.
 Here is an example:

 tcpdump -i eth0 -s 65536 -w /tmp/netify.pcap host 192.168.4.100

 The -s (--snapshot-length) should be set to 65536 for smaller file sizes.
 The Netify Agent does not need anything beyond this limit for DPI analysis.
 Also, feel free to limit the capture to a specific host, port, or any other network filter expression supported by tcpdump.
 To see some bandwidth statistics, please run the capture for at least 60 seconds.

 Running Netifyd on Capture Files